visgl/luma.gl/docs/api-reference/core/transform.md

 * `gl` (`WebGL2RenderingContext`) gl - context
 * `opts` (`Object`={}) - options
   * `sourceBuffers` (`Object`) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Attribute`, `Buffer` or attribute descriptor object.
-  * `destinationBuffers` (`Object`, Optional) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Buffer` object.
+  * `feedbackBuffers` (`Object`, Optional) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Buffer` object.
   * `vs` (`String`) - vertex shader string.
   * `varyings` (`Array`) - Array of vertex shader varyings names.
   * `sourceDestinationMap` (`Object`, Optional) - key and value pairs, where key is a vertex shader attribute name and value is a vertex shader varying name.